Exomoons of Circumbinary Planets: Acknowledgements

 \section{Acknowledgements}

 We would like to thank various members of the astrophysics groups at Tufts University and The Ohio State University for valuable discussions that helped grow ideas within this paper.
+We thank the anonymous referee for thoroughly reviewing our manuscript, which greatly improved the quality of our work.
 We would also like to thank our families for their unwavering support throughout our work.
-This work commenced in Spring 2024 as a 3-credit research course taught at Tufts University: ``Special Studies in Astrophysics''.
+This work commenced in Spring 2024 as a 3-credit research course taught at Tufts University: AST-192 ``Special Studies in Astrophysics''.
 All enrolled students contributed and are featured as co-authors.